Layinginabliss/AnimeOut-Downloader/README.md

 <pre>
 git clone https://github.com/Pamuditha190/AnimeOut-Downloader.git
 </pre>
-Next cut up the buttons and lable them 1,2,3,4 in oder wich need to be pressed.For the cloudflare security,add i am human check box button (not vital).Skip the 3,4 if you are not using IDM,and make sure to disable IDM in the config.py or it will give an error
+Next cut up the buttons and lable them 1,2,3,4 in oder wich need to be pressed and remove the example buttons given in the folder.For the cloudflare security,add i am human check box button (not vital).Skip the 3,4 if you are not using IDM,and make sure to disable IDM in the config.py or it will give an error

 1.png to be